 What to Do If Your Child Swallowed a Foreign Object

 It’s practically a rite of passage for parenthood…that moment when your child swallows something they’re definitely not supposed to swallow.
 Usually, the offending object will pass through your bub’s system without causing any problems, but not always.
 In fact, a recent study showed that over 759,000 children under the age of 6 ended up in the emergency room between 1995 and 2015 after swallowing objects.
 So, what should you do if your child swallows a foreign object?
 Here’s your guide.

-Interestingly, boys were more likely to end up in the E.R. than girls.
-Researchers also found that children who were only 1 year old are the most likely to swallow foreign objects.
+According to the first study, boys were more likely to end up in the ER than girls.
+Researchers also found that children who were only 1 year old were the most likely to swallow foreign objects.
 That means around this age, parents will want to be extra vigilant, so they never have to utter the words, “You swallowed what?!”

 Why is my child trying to swallow random objects?

 It’s not surprising that so many kids end up swallowing something other than food…kids love to use their mouths to explore the world!
 The act of children and babies placing EVERYTHING into their mouth is referred to as “mouthing.”
 This is how they learn to develop and sharpen their senses—and give parents extra anxiety…

 How do I know if my child swallowed something?

 Your child may show no symptoms if they swallowed a foreign object.
 However, some telltale signs and common symptoms if they swallowed a foreign object include:

 How long can it take for a child to pass something they swallowed?